User Community Service Desk Downloads

 Migration authored master records tab

-• As admin of the MDM solution I want to migrate overrides (not only original values that have been overridden but also the values of overrides) during MDM upgrade or initial load.
+• Migrate overrides (not only original values that have been overridden but also the values of overrides) during MDM upgrade or initial load.

-• As admin of the MDM solution I want to migrate authored records during MDM upgrade or initial load directly to master record, in bulk.
+• Migrate authored records during MDM upgrade or initial load directly to master record, in bulk.

 Was this page useful?